Looking for a Quick Method to DIY Essential Oil Perfume?

-I made this DIY essential oil perfume for a 6 ml refillable perfume atomizer bottle so I could carry it in my handbag.
-You can choose any size of a perfume bottle to make yours.
-Take a look in the Oily Chic Look Book for lots of pretty options!
+I made this DIY essential oil perfume for a 30 ml diamond perfume spray bottle.
+But, I’ve also made it in a 6 ml perfume atomizer bottle so I could carry it in my handbag.
+You can choose any size perfume bottle to make yours.
+Take a look at the Oily Chic Look Book for lots of pretty options!

 Perfume Ingredients & Supplies: